Syedmubasheerahmed/zepto-supply-chain-inventory-analysis/README.md

 - Business Relevant: Supply chain efficiency is critical
 - Well-maintained: High usability rating on Kaggle

-Here is the Key Findings section formatted for your README.md - copy and paste ready:

-text
 ## Key Findings

 ### Overall Inventory Health